 Further plans include modifications to SimSpin to generate HI data-cubes and examining the origins of anomalous gas within hydrodynamical simulations.
 To check out SimSpin in web app form, click here.
 A demonstration of the app is shown below:

+I have been using this tool to investigate how accurately we can recover observed galaxy kinematics (such as λR and V/σ).
 Using this tool, we have empirically defined some corrections for the effects of seeing on λR and V/σ.
 As shown in the figure below, by applying our correction to observations made at a variety of seeing conditions, we can return measured values back to within 0.02 dex and 0.06 dex of their true, intrinsic values for λR and V/σ respectively.
 These corrections can be applied using the Python script here.

 “SimSpin: Kinematic analysis of galaxy simulations”, Harborne, K.E., Astrophysics Source Code Library, record ascl:1903.006, March 2019

-“A numerical twist on the observable spin parameter, λR“, Harborne, K.E. et al., Monthly Notices of the Royal Astronomical Society, Volume 483, Issue 1, p.249-262, February 2019
+“A numerical twist on the observable spin parameter, λR“, Harborne, K.E. et al., MNRAS, Volume 483, Issue 1, p.249-262, February 2019

 “OMEGA – OSIRIS mapping of emission-line galaxies in A901/2 – IV.
-Extinction of star formation estimators with inclination”, Wolf, C. et al., Monthly Notices of the Royal Astronomical Society, Volume 480, Issue 3, p.3788-3799, November 2018
+Extinction of star formation estimators with inclination”, Wolf, C. et al., MNRAS, Volume 480, Issue 3, p.3788-3799, November 2018